betterscientificsoftware/bssw.io/Articles/Blog/2021-07-RateYourProject.md

 ### How it works

 [RateYourProject.org](https://rateyourproject.org) is a self assessment tool that works by guiding the user through a series of common development practices and allows the user to choose a response that most closely matches their current practice level using a scale of "None", "Basic", "Intermediate", and "Advanced".
-The scale is designed to make it easy for teams to match their practices with the pratice description.
+The scale is designed to make it easy for teams to match their practices with the practice description.
 Practices are grouped under the categories _Better Development_, _Better Planning_, _Better Performance_, _Better Reliability_, and _Better Collaboration_.
 This enables an overall assessment to be presented as a spider chart like this one, which clearly shows that _Better Planning_ and _Better Performance_ are categories that could benefit most from improvement, although there is room for improvement in all categories.

 <br>